advanced-computer-lab/It-s-Not-A-Bug-It-s-A-Feature/README.md

 npm start
 ```

-D) In the second terminal, we will run the back end.
-Run the following commands in the given order:
+D) In the second terminal, run the back end by running the following commands in order:

 ```
 cd server